What is Website Accessibility?

-While there is specific legal information about why sites must be ADA compliant (see below) the simple fact is because it’s the law.
+While there is specific legal information about why sites must be ADA compliant (see below) the simple fact is that it is the right thing to do.
+SIDEARM cares deeply about making the web a more inclusive space, and we go to great lengths to ensure web content is accessible to all

 The ADA is a civil rights law that requires certain entities to ensure people with disabilities have equal access to public services and accommodations.